CarlChenXueYi/Generation_of_Special_DAG/README.md

 # Generation_of_Special_DAG
-DAG with indegree no more than two
+DAG with indegree no more than two.

 DAG created in bisect_base